maize-genetics/phg_v2/docs/qc_metrics.md

 identifying low-quality assemblies which you may wish to exclude from the PHG, or detecting problems with the assembly alignments.

-There are three methods to produce VCF metrics:
+There are three methods to produce or visualize VCF metrics:

 **1. As part of `create-maf-vcf`:**